apache/echarts-doc/en/tutorial/data-zoom.md

 # Add interaction to the chart component

-Except charts, Echarts provide many interaction components, For example:
+Echarts provides many interaction components besides chart.
+For example:

 `legend component` [legend](option.html#legend)、`title component` [title](option.html#title)、`visualmap component` [visualMap](option.html#visualMap)、`datazoom component` [dataZoom](option.html#dataZoom)、`dataline component` [timeline](option.html#timeline)

-Following is an example of `datazoom component` [dataZoom](option.html#dataZoom) as an introduction of how to add this component.
+Following is an example of `datazoom component` [dataZoom](option.html#dataZoom) as an introduction of how to add this kind of component.

 <br>
-<h2>Introduction of data zoom component（dataZoom）</h2>
+<h2>Introduction of data zoom component (dataZoom)</h2>

-『overview data and pay close attention yo details according to need』is a basic interaction need of data visualization. `dataZoom` component can realize this function in rectangular coordinate system（[grid](option.html#grid)）and polar coordinate system（[polar](option.html#polar)）.
+Data overview by default, and detail by requirement is a basic interaction need of data visualization. `dataZoom` component can implement this function in rectangular coordinate system ([grid](option.html#grid)) and polar coordinate system ([polar](option.html#polar).

 **For example: **